JSMarsh813/Reference/projects/ppt/tpn-dev-journal-11.md

 🐊worked on the project, buttons are now all in the BUTTON folder, ect.
 Sadly VSC is glitchy with updating the routes, so I had to manually update most of the paths, ugh

-🐻keep falling asleep, body how about we not be a bear 😂?
+🐻I keep falling asleep, body how about we not be a bear 😂?

 getting close!
 What's left: